Read media coverage and download images, portraits, and logos

 Pompdelux's bankruptcy is the latest, but certainly not the only example of a megatrend, according to experts.

-At its busiest, children's clothing retailer Pompdelux employed around 100 people.
+At its busiest, around 100 people were employed by children's clothing retailer Pompdelux.

-For a decade and a half, the company had made millions upon millions in profits, but recent accounts have been blood red and money has been pouring out of the till.
+For a decade and a half, the company had generated millions in profits, but recent financial statements have been in the red, and money has been pouring out of the coffers.
 And now it's over.

 April 24, 2024

-Everyone loves air fryers - but why is the air fryer so wildly popular?
+Everyone loves air fryers – but why are they so wildly popular?

-In just 2 years, air fryers have become hugely popular and now almost half of all Danes have one.
-Louise Byg Kongsholm, trend researcher, predicts that the airfryer - unlike many other kitchen appliances - will have a long life on the kitchen table
+In just two years, air fryers have become wildly popular, and now almost half of Danes own one.
+Louise Byg Kongsholm, a trend researcher, predicts that air fryers—unlike many other kitchen appliances—will have a long life on the kitchen counter.

-Several retail analysts recommend Coop to bring in the next CEO externally, pointing out the importance of bringing in "a merchant".
+Several retail analysts recommend that Coop recruit its next CEO externally and emphasize the importance of bringing in someone with a background in retail.

-Trend experts on Hjem-Is i Fråst failure: Too hard to change name after many years
+Trend experts on Hjem-Is's Fråst fiasco: Too difficult to change the name after so many years

-In a major change of direction, Hjem-Is is returning to the familiar.
+Hjem-Is is undergoing a major change of course, returning to the familiar.
 This comes after the company launched a new concept and name five months ago.

-We talk about saving the climate - and buy cheap goods galore
+We talk about saving the climate – and buy cheap goods in bulk

-Is it a double standard when we Danes say that we are committed to sustainability and at the same time buy large quantities of cheap goods on Chinese platforms?
-Yes, according to two experts who believe that the paradox is greatest among young people.
+Is it hypocritical when we Danes say that we care deeply about sustainability, yet at the same time buy large quantities of cheap goods on Chinese platforms?
+Yes, according to two experts, who believe that the paradox is greatest among young people.

 January 28, 2024